A 3D Immersive Experience. What’s Next for Virtual Reality?

 With more people being intrigued by the possibilities that virtual reality holds, it’s no wonder technology to experience it is becoming available to the general public.
 Recently the release of the Oculus Rift headset, which is primarily a gaming headset, has set the bar for mainstream VR products.
 The website states that “Rift’s advanced display technology combined with its precise, tracking system enables the sensation of presence – the feeling as though you’re actually there.
 The magic of presence changes everything.
 You’ve never experienced immersion like this.”
 People are truly getting to experience their games first hand, and it’s really selling.

-Not content with beginning to dominate the world of gaming, VR apps for photo and video are also becoming readily available.
-People can transform videos and images into virtual reality content to be consumed through their own devices alongside the use of tech such as Google Cardboard, which are DIY virtual reality headsets you can create in minutes in your own home.
+Not content with dominating the world of gaming, VR apps for photo and video are also becoming readily available.
+People can transform videos and images into virtual reality content.
+This can then be consumed through their own devices alongside the use of tech such as Google Cardboard.
+Google Cardboard is a DIY virtual reality headsets you can create in minutes in your own home.
 In order to transform content into VR content, the Google Cardboard app must be downloaded.
 “Cardboard Camera” is the newest feature, which turns your phone camera into a VR camera so you can capture immersive panoramas as well as sound.

 As well as mobile apps, 360 video and imagery can also now be embedded on websites using plugins.
 This means that certain aspects of the website can be viewed using VR headsets.
 For companies that are looking to give site visitors a look round their office, or for companies like estate agents looking to show viewers around homes, this provides great opportunities.